mishashe/HGT/README.md

 #### 4. Calculation the prefactor of the resulting power law.
 To calculate the prefactor from the match-length frequency table in `ResHist.mumm` we use the Matlab script that can be found in file `CalculatePrefactor.m`.
 It takes as an input the file with the frequency table, the minimal match length (rmin=300bp in our case), and total lengths of sequences `1.fa` (L1) and `2.fa` (L2).

-#### 5. Bacteria evolution tree with time on the genus level.
+#### 5. Taxonomy database.
 We download the bacteria evolutionary tree on the genus level from the `http://www.timetree.org/` site.
 It results in the `Newick` file `Bacteria_genus.nwk`.
+However, not all genera are present in this database, so where we don't need time information we use more complete NCBI database downloaded from `ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/`.

-#### 5. Calculation of the GO and SEED terms along the matches.
+#### 6. Calculation of the GO and SEED terms along the matches.
 To output the sequence of the matches, we run mummer with the `-s` option: `mummer -maxmatch -n -s -b -l 300 1.fa 2.fa > Res.mumm_w_seq`.

 To make the connections of SEED to NR accession numbers from the database files mentioned in the paper we used the